jdermody/brightwire/README.md

 # Bright Wire

-Bright Wire is a machine learning library for .NET with GPU support (via CUDA).
+*Bright Wire* is a machine learning library for .NET with GPU support (via CUDA).

 ## Getting Started

-Brightwire runs "out of the box" for CPU based computation.
+*Bright Wire* runs "out of the box" for CPU based computation.
 For GPU based learning, you will need to install [NVIDIA CUDA Toolkit 7.5](https://developer.nvidia.com/cuda-toolkit) (and own a supported device!).

-To enable faster CPU based computation, BrightWire supports the Intel Math Kernel Library (MKL) via the [Numerics.Net Wrapper](http://numerics.mathdotnet.com/MKL.html).
+To enable faster CPU based computation, *Bright Wire* supports the Intel Math Kernel Library (MKL) via the [Numerics.Net Wrapper](http://numerics.mathdotnet.com/MKL.html).

 ## Features